ycdxsb/PocOrExp_in_Github/2025/README.md

 - [https://github.com/PONSHAKR/proxmox-lxc-docker-fix](https://github.com/PONSHAKR/proxmox-lxc-docker-fix) :  ![starts](https://img.shields.io/github/stars/PONSHAKR/proxmox-lxc-docker-fix.svg) ![forks](https://img.shields.io/github/forks/PONSHAKR/proxmox-lxc-docker-fix.svg)

 ## CVE-2025-52694
- Successful exploitation of the SQL injection vulnerability could allow an unauthenticated remote attacker to execute arbitrary SQL commands on the vulnerable service when it is exposed to the Internet.
+ Successful exploitation of the SQL injection vulnerability could allow an unauthenticated remote attacker to execute arbitrary SQL commands on the vulnerable service when it is exposed to the Internet, potentially affecting data confidentiality, integrity, and availability.
+Users and administrators of affected product versions are advised to update to the latest versions immediately.